ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2021-08-05-dependabot-auto-merge.markdown

 ---
 It has been a long time there is very nice sweet bot around, it is called [dependabot](https://dependabot.com/) or [check](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/about-dependabot-version-updates)

 Dependabot is dependency upgrader for all projects. if you have nodejs project it updates those dependencies to latest, if you have maven same.
-And I have a small test framework which does spring template tests and release results, very good project for dependabot, it can fail anytim it is not that important. and I have been trying to make dependabot PRs automerged.
+And I have a small test framework which does spring template tests and release results, very good project for dependabot, it can fail anytime, not that important. and I have been trying to make dependabot PRs automerged.

 And finally I did it.
-Took me around a month because in every config there was something else was cancelling the automerge. and here are the results
+Took me around 2 months because in every config there was something else was cancelling the automerge.
+And here are the results

 [ymls for the automerge configuration](https://github.com/ozkanpakdil/test-microservice-frameworks/tree/master/.github/workflows)